Hisham ibn Abd al-Malik: Assessment

 Blankinship, on the other hand, concludes that the military disasters of Hisham's reign brought about the Umayyad dynasty's demise.
 According to him, the state struggled to absorb the significant losses incurred by these defeats.
 Its treasury was dependent on war booty and it lacked efficient means to collect tax revenue from its subjects.
 An unprecedented economic crisis ensued, precipitating stringent taxation efforts and a substantial reduction in spending.
 This caused widespread discontent throughout the Caliphate, while also failing to remedy state finances.
-Meanwhile, the harshness and diminishing material returns from campaigning along the frontiers sapped the enthusiasm of the provincial garrisons and further increased Hisham's dependence on the Syrian army, the bedrock of the dynasty, to the chagrin of the locally-established troops.
+Meanwhile, the harshness and diminishing material returns from campaigning along the frontiers sapped the enthusiasm of the provincial garrisons and further increased Hisham's dependence on the Syrian army, the bedrock of the dynasty, to the chagrin of the locally established troops.
 As Syrian troops were dispatched both to fight on the frontiers and quell major rebellions throughout the Caliphate they suffered the brunt of these wars.
 The Syrians were mostly Yamani and their dispersal and heavy losses disrupted the factional balance upon which the Umayyad state depended in favor of the Qays/Mudar of the Jazira.
 The Qays/Mudar became the main component of the army under Marwan II and their rout by the Khurasani troops of the Abbasids marked the end of the Umayyad dynasty.

 Family

+Hisham had five wives, all members of the Umayyad clan, from whom he had eight children.
+He had seven other children by umm walads (freed slave concubines).

-Hisham's favored wife was Umm Hakim, the daughter of Yahya ibn al-Hakam, brother of Hisham's grandfather caliph Marwan I. Her mother was Zaynab bint Abd al-Rahman, the granddaughter of the Syrian conquest commander al-Harith ibn Hisham of the Banu Makhzum.
+His favorite wife was Umm Hakim, the daughter of Yahya ibn al-Hakam, brother of Hisham's grandfather caliph Marwan I. Her mother was Zaynab bint Abd al-Rahman, the granddaughter of the Syrian conquest commander al-Harith ibn Hisham of the Banu Makhzum.
 Umm Hakim, like her mother, was well-known for her beauty and love for wine.
 She gave Hisham five sons, including Sulayman, Maslama, Yazid al-Afqam, and Mu'awiya.